sec-fortress/Practical-Ethical-Hacking-Notes/Buffer Overflow/Spiking.md

-First of Run the Vulnserver with administrative priv
+First of Run the Vulnserver with administrative privileges